Define your naming convention

 Note

-Balancing the context of a name with its scope and name length limit is important when you develop your naming conventions.
+Balancing the context of a name with its scope and length limit is important when you develop your naming conventions.
 For more information, see Naming rules and restrictions for Azure resources.

 You can abbreviate resource names and naming components as a strategy to reduce the length and complexity of resource names.
 Shortening names can be useful for any of the naming components, but it's especially important to help you keep resource names within name length limits.
 For example, a VM name in Azure can be longer than the OS naming restrictions.
-Keeping Azure VM names shorter than the naming restrictions of the OS helps create consistency, improve communication when discussing resources, and reduce confusion when you are working in the Azure portal while being signed in to the VM itself.
+Keeping Azure VM names shorter than the naming restrictions of the OS helps create consistency, improve communication when discussing resources, and reduce confusion when you're working in the Azure portal while being signed in to the VM itself.

 Naming component Description